geek-cookbook/geek-cookbook/manuscript/recipes/cyberchef.md

 ---
+title: Run an online a1z26 decoder with cyberchef (among others)
-description: Be a l33t h@xor with this toolkit from the GHCQ
+description: Be a l33t h@xor with this toolkit from the GHCQ.
+Run your own online instance of cyberchef, and decode / encode those nasty a1z26s!
 ---

 # CyberChef